alpeasie/azl-benchmark-deploy/docs/task2.md

 **Important**: Read all of the network configuration information--through the 'network design instructions'--before you edit the network step in the wizard.

-Each server has 3 network adapters:
+**Cluster adapters:** Each server has 3 network adapters:

-- 1 adapter for workloads and management.
-These are cabled to a network switch.
+- 1 adapter for **workloads and management.** These adapters are cabled to a network switch.
-- 2 adapters for storage, which are directly connected.
+- 2 adapters for **storage**, which are directly connected.

 The diagram below shows how these servers are cabled, and how traffic should be routed.